eviepk12/eviepk12.github.io/WIP/2023-6-23-Rainbow-Fighters-of-the-Archipelago.md

 ---
 title: "Rainbow Fighters of the Archipelago"
-description: "Introduction to the revolutionary queer fighters in the Philippines."
+description: "Introduction to the revolutionary queer fighters of the Philippines."
 layout: post
 author:	"Epi / Enal"
 tags: